XianglongLI/employee_management_SSH/README.md

 It involves some basic functions of CRUD under the environment SSH.
 The version of used database is mysql-5.7.17.
 ## How to use
-This is a project J2EE created under jdk1.8.
+This is a project J2EE created under jdk1.8 and run on Tomcat9.0.
 The directory /lib under root directory contains the required jars.
 The directory /sql under root directory contains the instruction for creating the needed database.
 To access the database, you should modify the configuration file /src/jdbc.properties.